-This document is intended for Citrix technical professionals, IT decision makers, partners, and security consultants who want to explore and adopt the Citrix Cloud service of Access Control.
+This document is intended for Citrix technical professionals, IT decision makers, partners, and security consultants who want to explore and adopt the Citrix Cloud service of Secure Workspace Access.
 The reader must have a basic understanding of Citrix products, security, and Citrix Cloud frameworks.
 For more information on Citrix Cloud and its services, see the official product documentation for Citrix Cloud.

 Objective of this document

-This document provides a technical overview of Citrix Access Control and architecture that provides conditional access to cloud apps and internet browsing-enhancing the organization’s overall security and compliance posture.
-Citrix Access Control combines elements of several Citrix Cloud services to deliver an integrated experience for end users and administrators.
+This document provides a technical overview of Citrix Secure Workspace Access and architecture that provides conditional access to cloud apps and internet browsing-enhancing the organization’s overall security and compliance posture.
+Citrix Secure Workspace Access combines elements of several Citrix Cloud services to deliver an integrated experience for end users and administrators.

-The document guides admins on an approach to deliver a secure digital workspace with a consolidated solution using Citrix Access Control integrated with multiple Citrix Cloud services including Citrix Gateway Service and Secure Browser.
-To monitor user behavior and activities Citrix Access Control integrates with Citrix Analytics.
+The document guides admins on an approach to deliver a secure digital workspace with a consolidated solution using Citrix Secure Workspace Access integrated with multiple Citrix Cloud services including Citrix Gateway Service and Secure Browser.
+To monitor user behavior and activities Citrix Secure Workspace Access integrates with Citrix Analytics.

 Security Controls and Mitigation

 In today’s business world, user data is one of the most treasured commodities, and organizations continue to find more value in it.
 Most of the breaches happening in organizations are because of inadequate security controls, excessive privileges granted to internal users, and an over-reliance on network-based security controls.
 Many companies have unfortunately failed to truly adopt a secure in-depth approach to fortifying their environment.